 We urge any potentially affected property owners to seek professional advice (valuation and legal) as soon as they become aware that a resumption might occur.
 Our first consultation is free.

-Please don’t be mislead by some of the shoddy negotiation techniques often utilised by resuming authorities into minimising fair compensation, particularly if encouraged to settle your claim early when the full impacts are not always known.
+Please don’t be mislead by some of the shoddy negotiation techniques often utilised by resuming authorities, or their out-sourced negotiation agents, into minimising fair compensation, particularly if encouraged to settle your claim early when the full impacts are not always known.

 Resuming authorities will often notify an owner of their requirements prior to issuing formal notices.
 Many will attempt to reach a settlement through a negotiated private treaty.
 If this is not successful most will proceed to issue formal notices such as a Notice of Intention to Resume.
 Sometimes a government agency may express an interest in acquiring land in a location for a particular infrastructure development without disclosing the details of the proposal.
 This can leave potentially affected owners in a shadow of resumption limbo where the sale-ability of the property is immediately reduced but there are no formal avenues available to seek compensation.
 In some cases owners can apply under ‘hardship’ provisions.